ducroq/doc_chat/docs/user-guide.md

 ## Introduction

-The Document Chat system allows you to ask questions about text documents in natural language.
+The Document Chat system allows you to ask questions about Markdown documents in natural language.
 The system will search through your documents and provide relevant answers with source citations.

 ## Accessing the System